 Follow the 180 degree rule.
 This is to keep characters on the same side of the panel throughout a scene.
 There are two reasons we want to do this.
 First, it makes the scene easier to follow for the reader.
 Second, it establishes and maintains the power dynamics between characters in your scene.
 (See the previous point on direction.)
 If you want to break this dynamic, the 180 degree rule can be maintained by clearly establishing a new line through character or camera movement.
 Here’s a video demonstrating the point.

 Avoid having too many parallel lines in your art.
-Drawing characters with curves at varied angles makes them feel more lively.
+Unless you’re intentionally aiming to show a pattern or symmetry, drawing characters with curves at varied angles makes them feel more lively.
 (Some examples here and here.)
 The same can be said about objects and scenery.

 Know how body language reflects how readers perceive your characters.
 This guide is absolutely amazing and conveys everything I could think of regarding body language.